ryanrodemoyer/git-evangelism/outline.md

                `git config --global core.editor 'C:/Program Files/Sublime Text 3/subl.exe' -w`
            * git configure merge to use no fast forward by default
                `git config --global merge.ff no`
-       * SSH keys
-           * Steps below lifted from https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/#generating-a-new-ssh-key.
-               1. Open Git Bash.
-               2. Paste the text below, substituting in your GitHub email address.
-                  `ssh-keygen -t rsa -b 4096 -C "your_email@example.com"`
-                  This creates a new ssh key, using the provided email as a label.
-                  `Generating public/private rsa key pair.`
-               3. When you're prompted to "Enter a file in which to save the key," press Enter.
-This accepts the default file location.
-                `Enter a file in which to save the key (/Users/you/.ssh/id_rsa): [Press enter]`
-               4. At the prompt, type a secure passphrase.
-                   `Enter passphrase (empty for no passphrase): [Type a passphrase]`
-                   `Enter same passphrase again: [Type passphrase again]`
-           * Import contents of id_rsa.pub to Source Control Provider. **Keep id_rsa file private and safe!!**
 * GUI tool Setup
     * My personal opinion in this: You **need** to learn Git from the command line and then incorporate a GUI tool.
 The command line is the only way to truly understand how Git works and how to harness the power of the tool.
 Once you have an understanding of Git from the command line, then incorporate a GUI tool.
 Some actions in Git are easier from the command line and some are easier from a GUI.
 The quality of UI tools for Git varies wildly and SmartGit is my personal favorite GUI tool for Git.
 SmartGit is free for personal use and requires a paid license otherwise.